Get support from A&P

 Article 13 of Regulation 883/2004

 Article 13 of Regulation 883/2004, on the other hand, addresses the exercise of an employed and/or self-employed activity in two or more Member States.
-In this regard, it is stipulated that a worker may pursue an activity as an employed and/or self-employed person in two or more EU Member States.
+It stipulates a worker may pursue an activity in two or more EU Member States.

-In such cases, a single social security legislation must apply to the worker and social security contributions must be paid in a single EU state, as if all activities were carried out in that state.
-For this to be possible, the worker must inform the social security institution of the country in which he resides, so that it can be determined, according to the criteria laid down in Community legislation, which social security legislation is to be applied.
+In such cases, a single social security legislation applies to the worker and social security contributions must be paid in a single EU state, as if all activities were carried out in that state.
+For this to be possible, the worker must inform the social security institution of the country of residence, allowing it to determine which social security legislation applies according to the criteria set in Community legislation.

 A1 Certificate – INPS in Italy

 Italy, like the other EU Member States, plays an active role in the implementation of the A1 Certificate.
-If an Italian worker is temporarily assigned to work in another EU country, the release of the A1 certificate guarantees compliance and proof of affiliation with the Italian social security system.
-In this way, continuity of social security coverage is guaranteed.
+When posting workers to another EU country, the A1 certificate guarantees compliance and proof of affiliation with the Italian social security system.
+This ensures continuity of social security coverage.

 The employer or self-employed worker must request the certificate through the special platform provided by the Istituto Nazionale della Previdenza Sociale – INPS.
 When transmitting the request, details of the assignment, including the expected duration of the posting, and the work address in the host country must be provided.